TheRogueArchivist/DRML/Entries/EntryTemplate.md

 ### {Series of level 3 headers used to denote what attribute this entry's DRM has which can be used to identify it.
 TODO: Make standard list of file attributes that may be used.}

-#### {Series of level 4 headers used to list the identifying content of the file attribute of this entry's DRM.}
+#### {Level 4 headers under each level 3 header in this section used to list the identifying content of the file attribute of this entry's DRM.}
 {Further elaboration of the content, such as which files, products, versions, etc., it's found in, or what this content is known to do.
 For example, if file names are being listed, then this should specify what the files do if known.}

 ***